MouseFork/CSO2-Server/README.en.md

 ### Build

-    1. enter the folder
+    1. open the folder
-    2. use "go build" command to build
+    2. enter "go build" command to build
     3. run it

 ### env